 In recent years, hypergraph, which can encode high-order data correlations, has drawn a lot of interest.
 Considering the outstanding performance of hypergraph in graph classification \cite{Huang2021UniGNNAU}\cite{Feng2018HypergraphNN}, we present hypergraph into code classification.
 On the other hand, a general hypergraph is homogeneous and undirected, i.e., it only has one type of node and one type of edge, and its hyperedge is undirected.
 If we represent the AST with a general hypergraph, it will result in lack of semantic and structural information such as field names and directions.
 As illustrated in Fig.~\ref{fig4}(a), a typical hypergraph does not have the field name and the direction to show who is the parent node and who is the child node.

-To tackle the above problems, we suggest a heterogeneous directed hypergraph (HDHG) to model the AST and a HDHGN for code classification.
+To tackle above problems, we propose a heterogeneous directed hypergraph (HDHG) to model the AST and an HDHGN for code classification.
 First, we propose to use heterogeneous directed hyperedge to show the relationship of AST nodes, the example of Fig.~\ref{fig3} is shown in Fig.~\ref{fig4}(b).
 Second, we combine deep learning techniques from hypergraph neural networks and heterogeneous graph neural networks to create the HDHGN, and we also add operations to process directed hyperedge.

 We evaluate our method on public datasets Python800 and Java250 \cite{puri2021codenet}.
-Our model gets 97\% in accuracy on Python800 and 96\% on Java250 which outperforms previous state-of-the-art AST-based and GNN-based work.
+Our model gets 97\% in accuracy on Python800 and 96\% on Java250 which outperforms previous state-of-the-art (SOTA) AST-based and GNN-based work.
 Our study demonstrates the utility of HDHG and HDHGN for code classification.